ichikareman2/haskell-happiness/README.md

 * `[a]` polymorphic list.

 # Miscellaneous
+* `print` - accepts types with `Show` instance which is for human readable output
+* `flip` - flip parameters of function
 * `not :: Bool -> Bool` - negates `Bool`
 * `:set -Wall` - so the compiler outputs some helpful error especially for partial function

 # Terms
+* Bottom - when incomplete pattern matching is called, unhandled cases return bottom. a non value that means cannot return value.
 * arity - number of arguments a function accepts.
 * parametrically polymorphic function
   * works for a value of any type